Location Efficient Development and Mortgages

 The portion of total household expenditures devoted to transportation (automobiles and transit) tends to decline with increased per-capita transit ridership.

-A detailed study comparing housing and transportation costs in a typical urban area found that although average household expenditures on housing are similar in different geographic locations, transportation expenditures are much higher in outer suburbs and exurban areas than in inner suburbs and cities (CTOD and CNT, 2006), as illustrated in Figure 2.
+Studies comparing housing and transportation costs in typical urban areas find that although average household expenditures on housing are similar in different geographic locations, transportation expenditures are much higher in outer suburbs and exurban areas than in inner suburbs and cities (ULI 2009), as illustrated in Figure 2.
 According to this study, transportation costs average 19% of household expenditures overall, but range from about 10% in multi-modal communities up to about 25% in automobile dependent communities.
 To the degree that Smart Growth reduces household transportation costs it can increase overall affordability and offsets any increased housing costs, which can be considered comparable to additional household income.

 Transportation expenditures are much higher in outer suburbs and exurban areas than in inner suburbs and cities, reducing overall affordability.